How would you like to use your Silhouette machine and some loose change to make custom fidget spinners for summertime fun?

 I tried a lot of different finishes, so here they are:

 Print & Cut:

 These four spinners I made into print & cut designs by filling an “A” piece with patterns from the Silhouette Design Store and/or from images I found online.
 I printed them on printable vinyl, but you could also use sticker paper or regular paper for printing.

 I’ve included this printable spiral design with the Silhouette Studio cut files provided with the supplies at the top.
 It’s quite mesmerizing to watch this one spin. 🙂

 I just borrowed the red spinner cap here from one of my kids’ plastic fidget spinners, and it really improves the spin.
-I’ve ordered some more caps for my other spinners HERE, but they haven’t arrived yet.
+I ordered some more caps for my other spinners HERE, and they work great!

 Here are a couple of spinners that have a fun texture for a nice tactile experience.

 The yellow is flocked heat transfer material (I used an iron to apply it to my “A” piece before adding it to the fidget spinner).
 The blue portion is a new color of metallic vinyl from Silhouette.